NiclasvanEyk/diy/docs/index.md

 # Introduction

-`diy` (/ˌdi.aɪˈwaɪ/) is a [dependency injection](https://en.wikipedia.org/wiki/Dependency_injection)
-container that reads Pythons native type annotations, so you don't have to clutter your code with `Annotated` or other library specific markers.
+`diy` (/ˌdi.aɪˈwaɪ/) is a modern [dependency injection](https://en.wikipedia.org/wiki/Dependency_injection) container that reads Pythons native type annotations, so you don't have to clutter your code with `Annotated` or other library specific markers.

 ## Getting Started